Trump Officially Ends Shutdown, Earns Praise for Lack of Involvement

 White House aides seemed eager to point out that negotiations were aided by Trump’s restraint.

-“One of the things that helped us over the last three days was being as coordinated as we were on our messaging from the White House, the House and the Senate,” White House legislative director Marc Short told the Washington Post.
+“One of the things that helped us over the last three days was being as coordinated as we were on our messaging from the White House, the House, and the Senate,” White House legislative director Marc Short told the Washington Post.
 “Look at the messaging the president did with his tweets — they were very consistent with the Republican Senate messaging, too.
 The Democrats had locked themselves into a corner without a way out, and as long as we were united in that message, we were going to be fine.”

-Trump’s tweets this weekend actually weren’t totally consistent with the GOP’s messaging (he attacked Democrats for prioritizing “services and security for non-citizens” just as Short was telling CNN that Dreamers are “productive” and should be able to stay in the U.S.) But after repeatedly derailing immigration talks in recent weeks, Trump did resist the urge to participate in negotiations.
+Trump’s tweets this weekend actually weren’t totally consistent with the GOP’s messaging (he attacked Democrats for prioritizing “services and security for non-citizens” just as Short was telling CNN that Dreamers are “productive” and should be able to stay in the U.S.).
+But after repeatedly derailing immigration talks in recent weeks, Trump did resist the urge to participate in negotiations.

 The Post reports that hours after his unproductive one-on-one meeting with Schumer on Friday, Trump told McConnell that he still wanted to help, and asked who he should call.
 McConnell outlined a different strategy for the president: do nothing.
 Trump was impressed.